Project Report For Tomato Cold Storage

 Introduction

-Tomato cold storage is a method of preserving tomatoes by storing them at a low temperature to extend their shelf life.
-Cold storage is commonly used in the agriculture and food industry to maintain the quality and freshness of fruits and vegetables.
+Tomato cold storage is an essential method of preserving tomatoes to extend their shelf life by storing them at controlled low temperatures.
+This technique is crucial in the agriculture and food industry as it helps maintain the quality, flavor, and freshness of tomatoes for longer periods, thus providing the opportunity for year-round availability.

 Market Potential Of Tomato Cold Storage